 There is jazz in the soul of every sailor

-We would like to invite you to the III Baltic Jazz Regatta, which will take place on 2nd until 5th August 2018.
+We would like to invite you to the IV Baltic Jazz Regatta, which will take place on 2nd until 5th August 2018.

 The inspiration and main thread of the regatta is the Østersø Jazz Festival which for 23 years has been bringing top jazz musicians to Bornholm.
 Our main aim is to bring the sailing communities of the Baltic countries together, and to strengthen collaboration and relationship with each other through the spirit of competition.
 We hope to create an event that enables less experienced sailors to improve their skills, while allowing all participants to have an amazing time whether on the water or the island.
 Through contact with live jazz we also aim to increase interest in music.